 The Control Function (CF) element specifies how the ASO services invoke the appropriate service primitives of the ACSE, the xDLMS ASE and the services of the supporting layer.
 See also 7.1.

-Both the client and the server DLMS/COSEM ASO may contain other, optional application protocol components.
+Both the client and the server DLMS®/COSEM ASO may contain other, optional application protocol components.

 The optional Client SN_Mapper ASE is present in the client side AL ASO, when the server uses SN referencing.
 It provides mapping between services using LN and SN referencing.
 See 4.2.5.

-The DLMS/COSEM AL performs also some functions of the OSI presentation layer:
+The DLMS®/COSEM AL performs also some functions of the OSI presentation layer:

 encoding and decoding the ACSE APDUs and the xDLMS APDUs, see also 7.2.3;